Changing you name with a name change solicitor

 You must try and reach an agreement with all those who share parental responsibility for the child before you seek an Order of the Court on the issue.
 If having attempted to reach an agreement you are unable to, then Prism Family Law can help either in negotiating upon the issue of the change of name proposed or alternatively by referring the parties to mediation with a view to the matter being resolved amicably.

 If you are able to agree to the change of name, then Prism Family Law can draft and have signed the necessary forms to permit the change of name to take place.
-We offer a fixed fee service for this work and the fixed fee is also £50.00 inclusive of VAT with the guarantee that if any issue arises from the use of such deed then we do guarantee to make any additional alteration or amendments required at no additional cost to you.
+We offer a fixed fee service for this work and comes with the guarantee that if any issue arises from the use of such deed then we do guarantee to make any additional alteration or amendments required at no additional cost to you.

 What if those with parental responsibility do not consent to the change of name?

-Prism Family Law can help you with your application and assist you with the entirety of the Court process should you wish to pursue any application so far as it relates to the change of a child’s name.
-In such an instance, it would be advisable to take advantage of our free initial consultation so that you can consider all your available options.
+As an experienced name change solicitor, Prism Family Law can help you with your application for a legal and general change of name, and assist you with the entirety of the Court process should you wish to pursue any application so far as it relates to the change of a child’s name.
+In such an instance, it would be advisable to take advantage of our free initial consultation so that you can consider all of your available options.